jglasovic/venv-lsp.nvim/README.md

 - **Want to force a venv for a project?**
   Use `:VenvLspAddVenv` to manually add a venv for your project.

-*If you don't want to bother with venv auto detection, you can always add or remove `<root_dir>:<venv_path>` mappings via the `:VenvLspAddVenv` command.
+*If you don't want to bother with venv auto detection, you can always add `<root_dir>:<venv_path>` mappings via the `:VenvLspAddVenv` command.
 The plugin will respect that value and work for all subdirectory Python files with that venv.*

 ## FAQ